-Like all companies tackling the digital transformation, the titan Spanish banking institution, Santander, must convince its employees that the digital age is here to stay and not just a passing phase.
+Like all companies tackling the digital transformation, an important Spanish bank we work with must convince its employees that the digital age is here to stay and not just a passing phase.
 But how best to achieve this vision of a complete paradigm shift for workers in this sector?

 The bank believes a large part of this vision comes down to employees accepting the idea of lifelong learning and professional development, a response to the ever-evolving state of new digital technologies and the need for employees to work alongside them.

 Using the novel format of video-soundbites the bank presented a succinct appraisal of 8 different professional competencies it considers to be among the most pertinent for employees to successfully adapt to both the actual and emergent process of digitalization in the company.
 The objective is to make the concept of innovation as natural for its employees as any erstwhile ideas about banking from the pre-digital age.